 Trustee Person Specification

 - Commitment to the work of the organisation.

 - Good communication skills and the ability to work as part of a group to further the Society’s work.

 - Able to exercise independent judgement and take reasonable care, skill and diligence in their role on the Committee.

-- Willing to give the time to attend Committee and sub-committee meetings (at least 75% of meetings) and undertake preparatory work.
+- Willing to give the time to attend Committee meetings (at least 75% of meetings) and undertake preparatory work.